IDV Article

 5. Information sharing

 DORA promotes a collective defense approach by encouraging institutions to share real-time threat intelligence.
-Sharing critical information—like newly discovered malware signatures or phishing scams—allows organizations to anticipate and mitigate risks more effectively.
+Sharing critical information, such as newly discovered malware signatures or phishing scams, enables organizations to anticipate and mitigate risks more effectively.
 A coordinated intelligence-sharing network can drastically reduce the time between threat discovery and mitigation.
 By pooling resources and expertise, institutions can more quickly identify emerging threats, patch vulnerabilities, and adapt their defense mechanisms.
 This collaborative approach also fosters transparency and trust within the broader financial ecosystem.

 Impact of DORA on the financial services industry